o7g8/blog/content/posts/porting-cpp-library.md

 categories = ["C++", "C", "Porting", "MSVC", "GCC", "Linux"]
 +++

-> Assembly of Japanese bicycle require great peace of mind. (c) Robert Pirsig

-As a part of Native Cloud transformation at my work I had to port a financial library from Windows to Linux.
-The library consists of 250K LoC of C and 300K LoC of C++ and some of the code is 20 years old.
+As a part of Native Cloud transformation at my work I've ported a financial library from Windows to Linux.
+The library consists of 250K LoC of C and 300K LoC of C++.
+Some of the code is 20 years old.
 During the last 10 years it has been developed with MSVC++ exclusively for Windows.
-I wanted to port the code to GCC/Linux and maintain the MSVC++/Windows build error-free in the same time.
+I wanted to port the code to GCC/Linux and keep the MSVC++/Windows build error-free in the same time.

 About 70% of the porting efforts were spent on adaption of the legacy C++ code to C++14 standard.
 The porting took roughly 2 months.